kigenofkenya/component/README.md

 ### What's Included

-- `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.
+- `npm run dev`: Live the component in your local server.

+- `npm run build:demo`: Build the demo, and then you can push it to the gh-pages branch.

-- `npm run build`: Production build with HTML/CSS/JS minification.
+- `npm run build:component`: (unfinished) Build the component *.vue file.

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+- `npm run ghpages`: (unfinished) push the demo to the gh-pages branch.

 ### Fork It And Make Your Own